What does Bitcoin have to do with climate change?

 Is it all bad?

-I'm honestly still grappling with this, but the most compelling argument in favor of Bitcoin is that people want to make money off of it, existing energy is too expensive, so it incentivizes the production of solar energy.
-I'll share sources when I find something more credible than blog posts.
+The most compelling argument in favor of Bitcoin is that if people want to make money off of it, existing energy is too expensive.
+It incentivizes the production of solar energy.

-My take (for now) is that Bitcoin is net negative, but there are so many other types of cryptocurrency like Ethereum acknowledging the planetary impacts of crypto technology and surfacing solutions.
-I need to learn more about why people are obsessed with Bitcoin and only Bitcoin when it seems like there are "better" cryptos out there.
-Stay tuned (or tell me the answer)!
+Our take (for now) is that Bitcoin is net negative, but there are so many other types of cryptocurrency like Ethereum acknowledging the planetary impacts of crypto technology and surfacing solutions.
+It’s important to dive deeper into Bitcoin’s popularity and if there are “better” cryptos out there.

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.